daveism/560-prez/2nd.md

 - Write csv data [write_csv.R](write_csv.R)
 - Create Plots [.R](.R)

-To Run Seperately more on this later.
+To Run Separately more on this later.
 - Create track maps and graphs [.R](.R).
-This is not run automtically you will have to run this seperately and it takes a while.
+This is not run automatically you will have to run this separately and it takes a while.

 [Previous page](start.md) | [Next page](3rd.md)